seraxis/lr2oraja-endlessdream/README.md

 ```

 ## Contributing
-Please state the impact your changes will have on drop-in compatibility with an upstream beatoraja install.
+Consider joining the Discord server.
+It's the place where most communication and collaboration happens.

-TBD
+Please state the impact your changes will have on the drop-in compatibility of Endless Dream with the latest beatoraja distribution when it is a relevant factor to your feature submission.